-Our program is not affiliated with any religious institution and therefore does not include any type of religious instruction or observance.
-The staff respect each family's individual beliefs and faith systems and will never impose personal beliefs on your child or family.
+Our program is not affiliated with any religious institution and therefore does not include any type of religious instruction or observances.
+Our staff respects each family's individual beliefs and faith systems and will never impose personal beliefs on your child or family.
 We ask that you share with us during enrollment any instructions regarding special traditions or beliefs that your family observes.
-In the hope that all children will share stories and thoughts freely with each other, children will be hearing about the different beliefs and holiday celebrations.
-Staff will use these differences as educational experiences and try to integrate these ideas into themes of understanding and respecting diversity.
+In the hope that all children will share stories and thoughts freely with each other, children will be hearing about different beliefs and holiday celebrations.
+Staff will use these differences as educational experiences, integrating these ideas into themes of understanding and respecting diversity.
 For this reason, specific holidays are not observed.